bearfly1990/BF-Wiki/docs/English/open-language/B2/daily-life/shopping-fashion/buying-handbags.md

 👨🏻‍💼：How sweet!
 How old is your daughter?

-👩：She'll be 18 by the end of the week.
+👩：She'll    二 be 18 by the end of the week.

 ---